aspose-slides/Aspose.Slides-Products/slides/en/cpp/conversion/image-to-jpg/_index.md

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert Image to JPG Using C++" %}}
-To convert an image to JPG, create a Presentation from the image file and render each slide as a JPG image.
+To convert an image to JPG, create a new Presentation, add the image to its image collection, place it on a slide with `AddPictureFrame`, and render the slide as a JPG image.

 {{% blocks/products/pf/agp/code-block title="C++ code for converting Image into JPG" offSpacer="true" %}}